Policies and Procedures

 - justification for selected or sole source purchases, and

 - basis for the price of the purchase

-For purchases less than or equal to $10,000, requisitioning departments should follow their own judgment in identifying potential suppliers.
+For purchases less than $10,000, requisitioning departments should follow their own judgment in identifying potential suppliers.
 Procurement Services can facilitate this process by supplying lists of preferred suppliers, negotiating discounts, and providing support as requested.
 Purchases may be made without cost or price analysis or soliciting any quotes or bids if the University considers the price to be reasonable.
 Under this method, awards are encouraged to be distributed among qualified suppliers.